TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 If your plugin depends on third party libraries, ensure to vendor them, before building.
 If you are using [Go modules](https://blog.golang.org/using-go-modules), it should be as simple as running `go mod vendor` command.

 ### Known issues and Limitations
-If a dependency that your plugin uses is also used by the gateway, the version _used by the gateway_ will be used in your plugin.
+If a dependency that your plugin uses is also used by the Tyk Gateway, the version `_used by the gateway_` will be used in your plugin.
 This may mask conflicts between transitive dependencies.

-The plugin compiler does not support on Ubuntu 16.04 (Xenial Xerus) as it uses glibc 2.23 which is incompatible with our standard build environment.
-If you absolutely must have go plugin support on Xenial, please write to our support.
+The plugin compiler is not supported on Ubuntu 16.04 (Xenial Xerus) as it uses glibc 2.23 which is incompatible with our standard build environment.
+If you absolutely must have Golang plugin support on Xenial, please contact our support.